STEM Undergraduate Research

 How do you get started in undergraduate research?

-- look and listen: ask your friends, ask your teaching assistants, look at available departmental literature, read the bulletin boards
+- look and listen: ask your friends, ask your teaching assistants, look at available departmental literature, read the bulletin boards, search the web

 - be inquisitive: ask professors to tell you something about their research

 - be open-minded: what matters is to do research of some kind, you are not necessarily committing your entire life to that particular project; your primary goal should be to find a lab that will provide you with a good research experience

 - be committed: it takes time to train you; professors will be interested in research students who can devote sufficient time and who are able and willing to make a long term commitment to a project

 - be persistent: if your first choice is full, don't give up- go visit another research group; make and keep appointments to discuss research with a faculty member